hakovala/node-event-actions/README.md

-# EventHub
+# EventActions

 Application level event and action emitter.
-Used to connect different components to each other by using events and actions.
+Used to connect different components to each other by using common emitter for events and actions.

 Events are used for notify listeners when something happens.